dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 %}

 ## Tips and Tricks
 **Action repeat** is a nice feature that will help to speed-up training process.
-Since neighbour frames are almost identical to each other, we will repeat last action on the next 4 frames.
+Since neighbor frames are almost identical to each other, we will repeat the last action on the next 4 frames.
 *Keep in mind, that some games have "rounds" (most Atari games do), in order to avoid repeating actions from last game in new one, and not to predict expected future rewards for current game, based on state from the next game, we should handle end of these rounds as terminal states*.
 Action repeat implementation code ([full code](https://github.com/dbobrenko/async-deeprl/blob/master/asyncrl/environment.py#L143)):